 Pick a week and go for volume – write as much as you can.
 This will help you get used to the fast-paced rhythm of online work and will streamline your writing process.

 The following week, go for range.
 If you usually write blog posts, for example, try your hand at product descriptions, newsletters, or sales pages.
 If you usually write opinion pieces, try writing from the point of view of a business, and vice versa.

 Write flattering reviews for small businesses you like.
 Learn how to create sales copy that doesn’t sound salesy… stretch yourself!

 Take a look at your calendar.
-Can you find a 30-minute block to write every day?
+Can you find a 20 to 30-minute block to write every day?
 It doesn’t have to be at the same time every day, and it doesn’t even have to be 30 minutes, but do find some time and set it aside to write.

-As you figure out how to turn writing into a habit (rather than a special occasion), you’ll produce high-quality samples and eventually client work that will take you from amateur status to professional writer in no time.
+As you figure out how to turn writing into a habit (rather than a special occasion), you’ll produce high-quality samples and eventually client work that will elevate you from amateur status to professional writer in no time.